CSBM-Lab/SPROTify/README.md

 ```

 The column names **id** and **label** are fixed.
 The **id** must correspond to the headers in the FASTA file, while the **label** is used to distinguish positive and negative samples.
-Users can either provide separate FASTA and CSV files for the training and test sets, or supply a single FASTA and CSV file, in which case SPROTify will randomly split the data into training and test sets.
+Users may provide separate FASTA and CSV files for training and testing; alternatively, they can provide a single set of files, which SPROTify will randomly split into training and testing sets.

 ## SPROTify's commands